How to Cut Larger than Mat Projects with Silhouette Studio

 After tracing, you’ll likely have a lot of nodes (small points that define the shape of your design).
 To reduce these, highlight your design, go to Object > Simplify, and this will clean up unnecessary details, making the cut smoother.

-Once your design is ready, the next step is to break it into pieces that can fit on your Silhouette cutting mat.
+Once your design is ready, the next step is to break it into pieces that your large character can fit on your Silhouette cutting mat.
 My dragon design was 29 inches long, far exceeding the size of a standard mat.
-Whether you're working with a Cameo or Portrait machine, here’s how you can slice your project into manageable pieces:
+Whether you’re working with a Cameo or Portrait machine, here’s how you can slice your project into manageable pieces:

 • Releasing the compound path: